Mad-cyber/Secure_App_Project/README.md

 ---
 ## [This branch shows the unsecure version of the application based on OWASP Top Ten](https://owasp.org/www-project-top-ten/)
--   **Identification and authentication failures** - This application has no version of User roles of login features allowing any one with access to the URL to use the application.
+-   **Identification and authentication failures** - This application has no version of User roles or login features allowing any one with access to the URL to use the application.
+This is unsafe and give no safety for users or the owners of the applications
 - **Injection** - with no login features or security implementation the application is open to SQL injection attacks
 - **Server-side request forgery** - no JWT tokens set to prevent attackers opening the application to an unexpected destination.
 Also, allowing possible remote sessions.
 No validation of user tokens and nothing to validate the URL.
 - **Insecure design** -  outdated variables and features in the application